Uses for Italian Limoncello

 There are so many tasty biscuits that you can make with limoncello, all you have to do is add limoncello to your favourite biscuit.
 A specific Italian limoncello biscuit that is popular in Italy is called 'Frollini al limoncello' but I love adding a little limoncello to amaretti biscuits, biscotti, and even homemade oat biscuits.

-3. Limoncello mousse
+3. Limoncello Mousse

 This was surprisingly super tasty, I say surprisingly because mousse can be quite heavy but I really feel that with the lemon twist, it takes it to a new level.
 A level that you didn't expect, that feeling that you didn't know existed.
 With this mousse a little bit goes a long way, you only need a small taste to really appreciate the delicate aromas of the lemon.
+Everybody gets a sweet tooth after a savoury meal, having a light, refreshing airy mousse is a great sweet treat for all.
+In this recipe we use a classic Italian liqueur called limoncello but if you would like to make it alcohol free just use lemon juice instead of the liqueur.
+To make this limoncello mousse you will need these utensils; electric whisk, large bowl, medium bowl, cling film, and wooden spoon.

 4. Limoncello sweets